asari555/tcmb_evds_c/README.md

 $ cargo build --release
 ```

-After this command, user can copy the required files from the mentioned folders.
+After this command, users can copy the required files from the mentioned folders.

 ## Documentation